88lex/sasync/README.md

 Resource usage for this script is very light as the copy/move actions are all executed server side.
 That said, the script can be modified to use the
 --disable move,copy flag if you prefer, in which case I/O and CPU usage would rise.

-This script runs on any system with bash >4.x (before which the readarray command did not exist).
-The current version of bash is 5.x.
-On MacOS you will need to install a newer version of bash, which is easy enough.